 At Family Vision Solutions & Specialty Contact Lens Center, we can recommend the best wearing schedule for your contact lenses to ensure the highest level of comfort and visual acuity.
 Always follow the instructions provided by your eye care professional.
 Call to schedule an eye exam and a scleral lens fitting today.

-Family Vision Solutions & Specialty Contact Lens Center serves patients from Houston, Bellaire, Hunters Creek Village, and Piney Point Village, all throughout Texas .
+Family Vision Solutions & Specialty Contact Lens Center serves patients from Spring, Aldine, The Woodlands, and Houston, all throughout Texas .

 - A: Long-term exposure to preservatives can cause corneal toxicity or sensitivity that results in irritation and redness.